Career : 2019 -

 Walsh completed an incredible debut season by breaking the record for most ever disposals recorded by a first year player (including mature-age players) by finishing with 554 at an average of 25.2 per game to break the previous record held by Toby Greene of GWS Giants who had 539 in 2012.
 He finished the season ranked 1st overall among all rising stars in total disposals, clearances, contested possessions, effective disposals, metres gained, kicks, handballs, inside 50s, uncontested possessions, Supercoach score as well as top 3 in total bounces, tackles and marks.

 He also broke the record for most votes received by a player in their debut season in the AFL Coaches Association Champion Player of the Year award.

 Walsh was rewarded for his unprecedented debut season with recognition from his peers as the AFLPA Best First Year Player in a landslide with 400 votes well ahead of Port Adelaide's Connor Rozee who polled 112 votes.
 Walsh also earned a spot on the wing in the AFLPA 22Under22 Team.

-Walsh capped off his 2019 season by becoming the first ever Carlton player to win the Rising Star award, polling a record 54 out of a maximum of 55 votes, after several players such as Patrick Cripps, Marc Murphy, Jacob Weitering & Scott Camporeale were narrowly pipped in podium finishes.
+Walsh capped off his 2019 season by becoming the first ever Carlton player to win the Rising Star award, polling a record 54 out of a maximum of 55 votes, after several players such as Patrick Cripps, Marc Murphy, Jacob Weitering & Scott Camporeale were all narrowly pipped in podium finishes in their respective years.
 Walsh joined fellow Carlton player Maddie Prespakis who also won the AFLW Rising Star award earlier in the year.